mpeterson2/trust_estimator/readme.md

 ### Tests
-  - Be sure you have setup your auth code (described in the install section)
+  - Be sure you have followed the `Install` section
-  - cd into the `test` folder
-  - run `dart test.dart`
+  - run `dart test/test.dart`